jank-lang/jank/book/src/jank-build/build-cache.md

 jank and the jank build system store the output of builds into the "target" and "build" directories.
-By default, the target directory is `target` and the build directory is `target/_cache`, both relative to the `project.clj` or current directory of the `jank` executation.
+By default, the target directory is `target` and the build directory is `target/_cache`, both relative to the `project.clj` or current directory of the `jank` execution.
 Within Leiningen projects, the jank template automatically sets up target directories per-profile.
 This changes the `debug` profile target directory to `target/debug`, for example.
 To change the target directory with `jank` directly you can use the `--target-directory` flag.